AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 1. Once you have added all of the fields necessary for the Content Fragment model, click **Save** at the top-right of the window.

-The model is saved and you return to the Content Fragment model Console where you can add more models are necessary.
+The model is saved and you return to the Content Fragment model Console where you can add more models as necessary.

 ![Module complete](assets/content-structure/content-fragment-model-console-populated.png)